 , and additional properties related to the specific trigger type.

-The workflow below will be automatically triggered every day at 10 AM, as well as anytime when the first_flow
+The workflow below is automatically triggered every day at 10 AM, as well as anytime when the first_flow

 finishes its execution.
 Both triggers are independent of each other.